-As founder of the predominantly-gay Metropolitan Community Churches (MCC), he watched the membership grow from 12 to over 43,000 during the 38 years he served as the Moderator of the MCC movement and guided MCC’s growth into one of the world’s largest LGBT organizations.
+As founder of the predominantly-gay Metropolitan Community Churches (MCC), he has watched the membership grow from 12 to over 43,000 during the past 38 years and has guided MCC’s growth into one of the world’s largest LGBT organizations.

 MCC was the first church to recognize the need to minister to the needs of gays, lesbians, bisexuals and transgender persons throughout the world.
 It is through that ministry that Perry has become a leading activist for gay and lesbian rights.

 Rev. Perry began his vocation in Florida at the age of 13 and was licensed as a Baptist minister at 15.
 During this period, he became aware of his sexual orientation and felt — as many gays did in rural America — that he must certainly be the only one in the world who felt that way.

 In 1959 he married his pastor’s daughter, and a year later he, his wife and newborn son moved to Illinois where Rev. Perry planned to attend Midwest Bible College.
 While studying at Midwest, Rev. Perry worked for a plastics company that transferred him to Southern California to open a new plant.
 Rev. Perry, with his wife and two sons, made the move in 1962.